EDCD/TickDetector/README.md

 1. It provides a simple web page, in turn using the Web Socket API, to display the latest tick and alert if a new tick is detected.
 1. It provides an [HTTP API](#http-api) for fetching information about the latest tick and previous ticks, with simple filtering.

-## API Reference

-### Web Socket API
-As part of providing the main web page `tick.js` provides a Web Socket which will receive a `'message'` when there is a new tick.

-This socket is provided on the standard HTTP/HTTPS port, using whichever URI the page `tick.html` page was loaded on.
-As such it is necessary for the WebSocket to be passed through any reverse proxy you have in front of the service.
+It is necessary for the WebSocket to be passed through any reverse proxy you have in front of the service.

 For Apache2 you will need the `rewrite` and `proxy_wstunnel` modules loaded (along with any dependencies, i.e. `proxy`, `proxy_http`) and then something like:

 ```apache2
         <IfModule mod_proxy.c>